jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "4HD91gWfyJuJ"}

-The loss values are now behaving, and it looks like we've successfully debugged the initial NaN problem, which was not in our model but rather in our input data.
+The loss values are now "behaving" without showing NaNs.

+We have successfully debugged the initial NaN problem, which was not in the `VAE` model but rather in the input data.

 +++ {"id": "vA6wSi1k5GuZ"}

 ## Exploring the VAE model results

-Now that we have a trained model, let's explore what it can be used for.
+Now that we have a trained `VAE` model, let's explore what it can be used for.

-First, let's pass our test data through the model to output the result of the associated latent space representation for each input.
-We pass the `logits` through a `sigmoid` function to recover predicted images in the input space:
+First, let's pass the test data through the model to output the result of the associated latent space representation for each input.

+Pass the `logits` through a `sigmoid` function to recover predicted images in the input space:

 ```{code-cell}
 :id: fBzJyliAPCGc